arsduo/elm-elixir-starter/README.md

 ### Set up credentials

-* Set Twitter credentials appropriately in config/twitter.exs
+* Set up a [Twitter app](https://apps.twitter.com/) and update the config appropriately in config/twitter.exs
 * Set a Phoenix secret key in `config/config.exs`
 * Set a Guardian secret key (for auth) in `config/config.exs`